squidfunk/mkdocs-material/docs/plugins/offline.md

 Cross origin requests are only supported for protocol schemes: http, [...]
 ```

-Those restrictions are essential to preserve the security of the user, but
+While browsers impose those restriction for security reasons, it reduces the
-reduce the interactivity of your project.
-The offline plugin makes sure that
+interactivity of your project.
+The offline plugin makes sure that site search
-site search keeps working by moving the search index to a JavaScript file,
+keeps working by moving the search index to a JavaScript file, and leveraging
-and leveraging @squidfunk's [iframe-worker] shim.
+@squidfunk's [iframe-worker] shim.

 Additionally, the plugin automatically disables the
 [`use_directory_urls`][mkdocs.use_directory_urls] setting, ensuring that users